knightsUCF/CarRacing/Log.md

 For now we want the simplest working way, but later we can instantiate series of chunks based on biomes.
 So first let's say we want to spawn 5 tiles of the grasslands biome, all random tiles pulled out of the "grasslands biome" tile bag.

+We can test spawning the random chunks, just by simply changing the color of the platform.
+So we would duplicate everything else, and then rename the game object Chunk to something like Chunk1GrassLand, Chunk2GrassLand...
+Chunk1DesertLand, Chunk2DesertLand...
+Chunk1WinterLand, Chunk2WinterLand.

 # Next Up

 Let's do different cars, and different levels generated next.